Criminal Justice Act — Judicial Business 2018

 The Criminal Justice Act (CJA) provides funding for the representation of individuals with limited financial resources in federal criminal proceedings.
 In each district, a plan exists for providing representation through private panel attorneys and, where established, federal public or community defender organizations.
 This year, 81 federal defender organizations (64 federal public defender organizations and 17 community defender organizations) served 91 of the 94 federal judicial districts.

-Representations closed by the 81 federal public and community defender organizations (including representations in criminal matters, appeals, and habeas corpus proceedings) fell 14 percent from the previous year to 127,414 (in 2016, the growth in representations following Welch also was associated with a 17 percent increase in closings of representations that year).
-Representations closed by appointed panel attorneys decreased 10 percent from 2016 to 72,553.
-The number of private attorneys paid through the CJA panel attorney payment system in 2017 was 8,279.
+Representations closed by the 81 federal public and community defender organizations (including representations in criminal matters, appeals, and habeas corpus proceedings) climbed 23 percent from the previous year to 156,205.
+This increase was mostly due to the growth in illegal immigration cases in the five southwestern border districts.
+Representations closed by appointed panel attorneys rose 16 percent to 83,957.
+The number of private attorneys paid through the CJA panel attorney payment system was 8,132.

 For a summary of federal defender appointments under the CJA for the past five years, see Table S-21.
 For information on representations for each federal public and community defender organization, see Table K-1.